6 Traditional Belarusian Potato Dishes You Ought to Try

 5. Tsibriki

 Unlike other full-fledged Belarusian potato dishes, tsibriki is a favorite snack that goes well with beer.
-The simplicity of the recipe also plays a big role in such popularity.
+The simplicity of the recipe also plays a big role in its popularity.
 Just make balls from the grated potatoes with cheese filling, roll them in flour, and sauté in lard or vegetarian oil.
-Then top them with sour cream, and you have one of the traditional Belarusian potato dishes prepared in just a few minutes.
+Then top the potato with sour cream, and you have one of the traditional Belarusian potato dishes prepared in just a few minutes.

 6. Tukmachi